cossacklabs/product-docs/acra/security-controls/key-management/operations/generation.md

 this file needs to be copied to corresponding `.acrakeys` directory of AcraConnector.

-Keystore version 2 makes this process more secure by ensuring that the key file cannot be tampered while in route between the server.
+Keystore version 2 makes this process more secure by ensuring that the key file cannot be tampered while en route between the server.
 First, the public key has to be _exported_ from AcraServer:

 ```shell